ccrause/LazScope/README.md

 The GUI consist of a display thread (main thread) and a serial thread to handle asynchronous communication with the firmware.
 The general communication protocol is based on a request/response model, with the main thread sending requests to the serial thread, which dispatches a single message and wait for a response.
 If the request doesn't return data, the command itself is echoed back.
 When a user selects an option, the main thread will post a message to a command queue in the serial thread.
 If the serial thread receives a data packet it is stored in raw format in a temporary buffer in the serial thread.
 A message is posted to the main form to flag data availability.
 The main thread will then unpack the data, extract the time for the data packet and perform a checksum test to detect data consistency errors.

 A reticule ("crosshair") tool is available which will snap to the nearest data point and display its coordinates.
 Activate this by pressing the Alt button while moving the mouse cursor.

-### TODO
-The serial port and baud rate is currently hardcoded - must put this in the GUI so user can configure this!!!

 ## Examples
 Some signals were generated on a signal generator similar to this one (https://scienceprog.com/avr-dds-signal-generator-v20/)